 It is a threshold beyond which swimmers may experience irritating effects such as red, stinging eyes, itchy skin, and even respiratory discomfort.

-Signs of too much chlorine in pool
+Signs of too much chlorine in a pool

 - Itchy, irritated eyes